rsverhagen94/XAI4MHC/README.md

 ```
 OSError: [Errno 98] Address already in use
 ```
 11. The second task will again automatically pause with 100 and 50 minutes remaining.
 After finishing the second task, the complete experiment logs can be found locally in the experiment_logs directory and the aggregated data in the data directory.
+No logs or data will be saved when running the trial environment.

 ## Task
 The objective of the task is to find target victims in the different areas and carry them to the drop zone.
 Rescuing mildly injured victims (yellow color) add three points to the total score, rescuing critically injured victims (red color) adds six points to the total score.
 Critically injured victims can only be carried by both human and agent together.
 Areas can be blocked by three different obstacle types.
 One of these can only be removed together, one only by the agent, and one both alone and together (but together is much faster).
 The world terminates after successfully rescuing all target victims, or after 8 minutes.
 Save the output logs by pressing the stop icon in the 'God' view, which can then be found in the 'experiment_logs' folder.
 The image below shows the 'God' view and the messaging interface.